FelixSchwarz/libvirt-hooks-schwarzeu/README.md

 ## Installation

-Tested on RHEL 8, Debian/Ubuntu may use different paths (pull requests welcome).
+Tested on CentOS 7 and CentOS 8, Debian/Ubuntu may use different paths (pull requests welcome).

 - clone this repo
 - `$ ./setup.py bdist_wheel`